Technology professional liability insurance

 - Third-party cyber liability insurance covers the costs if a client sues you over a data breach at their business.

-Typically, a tech E&O policy will include both coverage types, but be sure to check with your insurance agent.
+Typically, a tech professional liability policy (sometimes called E&O) will include both coverage types, but be sure to check with your insurance agent.

 Wondering when you might need the protection of a tech E&O policy?